-Here the mathematical idea of arbitrariness was used to confirm the existence of a tensor equation for arbitrary variations in dependent parameters P5, P6, and P7.
+Here the mathematical idea of arbitrariness and invariance was used to visually confirm the existence of a tensor equation for arbitrary variations in dependent parameters P5, P6. and P7.
 In this example there are two different types of mathematical invariance.
 For Eq.28 we have a simple zeroth order tensor equation where not only are the scalar dependent parameters P5, P6, and P7 invariant to arbitrary RCC transformations at a point, but the same scalar equation itself is also invariant to any arbitrary variation that exists through out parametric space, P1, P2, P3, and P4.
-This same requirement for mathematical invariance is also our idea for a physical law.
-That is, the parameters P5, P6, and P7 must always satisfy the same relationship independent of any arbitrary change that exists within parametric space P1, P2, P3, and P4.
+Both types of mathematical invariance are related to our idea of a physical law: that is, the parameters P5, P6, and P7 must always satisfy the same functional relationship independent of any arbitrary change that exists within parametric space P1, P2, P3, and P4.
 This same visual-mathematical paradigm of invariance can be extended to higher order tensor equations.